nakaakist/prisma-trpc-zod-react-hook-form/README.md

 ## Notes on the implementation

+The following codes are shared between the server and the client:

+- Zod schemas: used to validate API requests on the server and form inputs on the client.
-TypeScript's [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html) is used to reference the server's tRPC router types and Zod schemas from the client.
+- tRPC route types: used to define API routes on the server and to set up tRPC on the client.

+To achieve this, the client employs TypeScript’s [project reference](https://www.typescriptlang.org/docs/handbook/project-references.html).